-If you’re on the fence about whether or not restoration is something you should invest in at the moment, it may help to take a look at your power bill.
+If you’re on the fence about whether or not restoration is something you should invest in now, it may help to look at your power bill.
 If your energy costs are unusually high, your roof could be the culprit.
 To make things a bit easier to understand, we put together a guide full of ways roof restoration can seriously impact your energy costs.
-For roof restoration in Melbourne visit Eastern Melbourne Roofing.

-Check out this useful guide to saving money with roof restoration below!
+Check out this helpful guide to saving money with roof restoration below!

-This can definitely apply to roofing.
-By investing in certain shingle colors, you’re investing in a cooling system for your roof.
+This can apply to roofing.
+By investing in specific shingle colors, you’re investing in a cooling system for your roof.